Some of our services are affected by Coronavirus. We need to protect our staff and customers as far as possible.

 Environmental Health services

-Our leisure services team is posting lots of information online to help you stay fit and healthy using Facebook (search for Inspired Selby) and Twitter (search for @ihlSelby).
+Our Leisure Centres in Selby and Tadcaster are now closed as is the Summit Indoor Adventure.
+The leisure services team are posting lots of information online to help you stay fit and healthy using Facebook (search for Inspired Selby) and Twitter (search for @ihlSelby).
 The Wellbeing consultation phone service for clients is continuing.

-Our play parks have reopened.
-We're carried out safety inspections and minor repairs where necessary following their closure.
+Our play areas remain open.
 New signs have been installed reminding users to stick to social distancing guidelines and wash hands regularly.
 Parks and open spaces are open.

 Community Centres are closed for day to day use, including laundries.